tanveer12100/learnGit/README.md

 To ignore files, directories and folders: create file without name with gitignore extension like .gitignore in master branch of repository, and than write file name and folder names which you want to ignore.

+branches are used in git for different context, when a context/scenario is changed a new branch is created for that

+git branch               // list all branches git branch -v            // show list of branches with details git branch new-brnach     // create new branch git checkout new-branch   // switch to new branch git merge branchname      // merge said branch to active branch git log branchname..master // show commit difference in two branches